kunhwiko/concepts/languages/devops/kubernetes.md

 ##### Load Balancer vs Ingress
 ```
 Limitations of Load Balancers
-    1. Each service exposed with a LoadBalancer costs money, and can be expensive with multiple LoadBalancers
+    1. One service is exposed per LoadBalancer, and with multiple services, this costs a lot of overhead

+Ingress Components
+    1. Load Balancer: performs the actual routing
+    2. Ingress Controller: enables controlled routing based on a set of predefined rules

+Ingress Pros
+    1. Enable routing to multiple services with a single load balancer
+    2. Supports multiple protocols and authentication rules
 ```

 <br />